 The world of investment and insurance can be quite challenging for someone who is a first-timer.
-If you have decided to purchase a Unit-Linked Insurance Plan or ULIP, it’s crucial that you familiarise yourself with the various terms and jargons used.
+If you have decided to purchase a Unit-Linked Insurance Plan, it’s crucial that you familiarize yourself with the various terms and jargons used.
 This can immensely help you understand your policy better and make an informed decision.

 What is ULIP?

 Let’s start with the basics.
-A ULIP is a unique financial tool that provides investors, the dual benefit of an investment as well as insurance.
+A unit linked insurance plan is a unique financial tool that provides investors, the dual benefit of an investment as well as insurance.
 A portion of your premium amount would be used to provide insurance cover, while the remaining portion is invested in debt instruments and equity funds or a combination of both.

-Here are some of the commonly used terms that you should be aware of when purchasing a ULIP.
+Here are some of the commonly used terms that you should be aware of before investing:

 The sum assured is the guaranteed amount that a nominee is liable to receive in case of the untimely death of the policyholder during the policy term.
 This is also known as the death benefit.
-The sum assured varies with the type of ULIPs namely, Type I and Type II.
-To know more about the different types of ULIP plans, click here.
+The sum assured varies with the types of ULIPs namely, Type I and Type II.

 The lock-in period is the specified time period during which the policyholder is restricted from exiting the policy.
 Investments that have tax-saving options have a lock-in period.
 For ULIPs, the lock-in period is 5 years.